capy-language/capy/core/README.md

 # The Capy Standard Library

 This contains the basic functionality needed for any good program.
-It will automatically be downloaded from GitHub if it does not exist in the modules directory (`/capy/modules` by default)
+It will automatically be downloaded from GitHub if it does not exist in the modules directory.

 You can import any module with the `mod` keyword